Serenity (Firefly episode)

-"Serenity" is the two-part series finale and the original intended pilot for the American science fiction television series Firefly created by Joss Whedon.
-It was the first episode produced for the series and premiered on Friday, December 20, 2002 on Fox.
+"Serenity" is the original intended pilot for the American science fiction television series Firefly created by Joss Whedon.
+It was the first episode produced for the series and premiered as the show's series finale on Friday, December 20, 2002 on Fox.
 With studio executives unsatisfied with the episode for the series premiere, the show's second episode, "The Train Job", was re-written and produced as a second pilot to be aired first.
 The episode shares its name with the 2005 feature film Serenity, which serves as a continuation to Firefly.

 In the early 26th Century, Malcolm Reynolds (Nathan Fillion) and Zoe Washburne (Gina Torres) are survivors of their rebel unit in the Battle of Serenity Valley during the Unification War, in which their side lost.
 Six years later, they are eking out an existence on the edges of space in their Firefly-class spaceship Serenity, taking odd jobs even if they involve petty crime.
 They also take on passengers to supplement their income, including a man with a secret that will change the path of their lives forever.

 In 2003, the episode won the award for "Best Visual Effects in a Television Series" from Visual Effects Society, and was nominated for a Hugo Award in 2003 for "Best Dramatic Presentation, Short Form".